Bpan0/Bpan0-github.io/_posts/2021-10-20-Digimon-Lab.md

 Digimon3_name = DigimonHP[Digimon3]
 ```

-Finding the average speed was pretty easy.
-All we had to do was take the total speed of all the digimon and divide it by the number of digimon present.
+Finding the average speed was pretty easy for me.
+All we had to do was take the total speed of all the digimon and divide it by the number of digimon present and we would get the average speed.

 ```python
 for Digimon in data: